 This tells you how many times users saw your tweet.
 As part of your content calendar, keep a note of the time you send out each post.
 Aligning this to your impressions will help you to identify the times your audience is online and are most likely to engage with your content.

-If you’ve noticed that certain posts have received more impressions than you have followers, this is a fantastic sign that non-followers are finding you.
+If you’ve noticed that certain posts have received more impressions than you have followers, this could be a sign that non-followers are finding you.
 This is likely to be through a retweet, comments or the hashtags you’ve used.
 Focus on sending out more of these posts because they’re working well.

 With video becoming increasingly popular, many brands are choosing to promote their products and services through this type of media.
 Twitter Analytics allows you to track your video activity and will tell you everything from how many views you’ve received and how long people spend watching your videos to what your completion rate is.